themesberg/flowbite-svelte/src/routes/docs/components/forms.md

 ---
 layout: componentLayout
 title: Svelte Forms - Flowbite
-breadcrumb_title: Forms
+breadcrumb_title: Svelte Forms
+component_title: Forms
 dir: Components
 description: Use the Tailwind CSS form and input elements such as checkboxes, radios, textarea, text inputs to collect information from users with Flowbite
 ---

 <script>
-  import { GitHubSourceList, TableProp, TableDefaultRow, } from '../../utils'
+  import { TableProp, TableDefaultRow, } from '../../utils'

   import { A, Heading } from '$lib' import { props as items } from '../../props/Input.json'